rich-iannone/DiagrammeR-examples/README.md

-# DiagrammeR-examples
+# DiagrammeR Examples!

-A collection of DiagrammeR examples
+A compendium of DiagrammeR examples, provided as standalone R scripts.